zigster64/datastor.zig/README.md

 ## Version Log

-Dec 2023 - v0.0.0 - init project
+- Dec 2023 - v0.0.0 - init project
-Jan 2024 - v0.1.0 - TBD
+- Jan 2024 - v0.1.0 - TBD

-## What it does
+## Project Scope - What it does

-Datastor.zig provides an embedded "Object Persistence" API for collections of Types, in pure Zig.
+Datastor.zig provides an embedded "Object Persistence" API for collections of Zig Types.

 No external DB dependencies, and no DLLs needed.

-In concept, Datastor is a wrapper around an ordered Hash Map for the Static part of the data, and an ArrayList for the event part of the data ... but with automated synch to and from disk for operations on those collections.
+In concept, A Datastor is a light comptime wrapper around your struct, that provides :

+- An ordered HashMap collection of elements, with a numeric SERIAL key
+- Be able to insert records, and autoincrement the key if needed
+- Functions to load / save that collection to and from disk
+- An unlimited ArrayList of Timeseries events associated with each element in the collection
-The Timeseries / Events data are associated with each element of Static data, and include handy API functions to get the state at a point in time, or a list of events over a period of time, etc.
+- Timeseries handy functions to get element state at a point in time / events over a period, etc
+- Automatic synch to disk as your collection data changes
+- Handles memory management nicely, so you can load / save / re-load data as much as you like, and let the library manage the allocations and frees
+- Handles Tree structured data, so you can optionally overlay a heirachy on top of your collection (using a parent_key field)

+## Future Goals

+- Add something like a `datastor.zig.zon` file in a directory to allow some logical grouping of datastors into a larger DB schema
+- Data version management & migration updates
+- Be able to load and save objects in S2S binary format to HTTP endpoints / S3 style cloud storage
+- Add the ability to register clients that subscribe to event updates for a given record - need async / channels first though ??
+- Add the abliity to register user defined serializers on a per-user-struct basis (ie - if `serialize()` exists on the struct, then use it)
+- Ability to shard datastors that may get very large
+- Import / Export to and from Excel / CSV / JSON formats

+## Future Goals - UI support

+- Add a generic web based Datastor viewer (Zig app that spawns a local web server - navigate through stores, render datastor contents, etc)
+- Add a generic Native UI app (Zig app using libui-ng tables)

 ## Intial State information vs State Transitions